davidjeddy/gradyent-practical/DELIVERABLES_CHECKLIST.md

 - Ingress configuration

-For this solution I went with the deployment of an ALB via Kubernetes resources as part of the web-app services
+For this solution I went with the deployment of an ALB via Kubernetes resources as part of the web-app services.

-- An architecture diagram - TODO
+- An architecture diagram

+Using im2nguyen/rover to automatically generate IAC diagrams. - DONE

-- Security considerations - TODO
+- Security considerations

+Principle of Least privilege, only load balancers, CDNs, and API gateways should be in public subnets, CloudTrail to watch for abnormal interactions with the AWS account.
+Additionally Kubernetes cluster RBAC permissions should also be audited regularly.

 - Impress us

   - (optional, both in IAC and Helm deployments) Pretty DNS with TLS - DONE
-  - Kubernetes Dashboard - TODO
+  - Kubernetes Dashboard - DONE
-  - 2048 web game as a second service - TODO
+  - 2048 web game as a second service - NEH

 Solution in a Git repository - DONE